MaxBlaushild/ts/README.md

 ### Type Annotations

-Now that we've got the basics out of the way, we can really start cooking with TypeScript.

 TypeScript is a static, weakly-typed.
 It is staticly typed because **we can declare the types of our variables and properties which are enforced at compile time**, and it is weakly typed because **we can also choose not to.** What does this mean?

 Let's take a look at **pointProclaimer.ts:**